Miguel Vargas Player Props: Dodgers vs. Angels

 Miguel Vargas At The Plate

-- Vargas has 14 doubles, three triples, six home runs and 33 walks while batting .210.
+- Vargas is hitting .206 with 14 doubles, three triples, six home runs and 33 walks.

+- Vargas has picked up a hit in 51.5% of his 68 games this season, with multiple hits in 13.2% of those games.

-- In 28.4% of his games this season, Vargas has had at least one RBI.
-He's picked up more than one in 13.4% and driven in three or more of his team's runs in one contest.
+- Vargas has had at least one RBI in 27.9% of his games this year (19 of 68), with two or more RBI nine times (13.2%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 41.8% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (4.5%).
+- In 28 of 68 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.